AtakamaLLC/omen2/README.md

 # upon connection to a database, this will do migration, or creation as needed
 mgr = MyOmen(db, cars=Cars)

+# there's always a mapping from table class to instance
+# so Omen knows what classes are in charge of what tables
+mgr.cars = mgr[Cars]

+# fine too (or stick in init)
+mgr.cars = Cars(self)

 # by default, you can always iterate on tables
 assert mgr.cars.count() == 0